-At our Community, overcoming homelessness means more than just a roof over your head.
+At the Sussex Emmaus Community, overcoming homelessness means more than just a roof over your head.
 We are not simply a hostel.
 We support people to work their way out of homelessness, helping them to help themselves.
-We provide purpose, rebuild confidence and offer the benefits of community - along with a stable home for as long as someone needs it.
+We provide purpose, rebuild confidence and offer the benefits of a Community - along with a stable home for as long as someone needs it.